 - University Need-based aid (grant and loan) (UP)

 - University Merit scholarships (UP)

 - CCLCM Merit Scholarships (living expense stipend) (CCLCM)

 Qualitative Measures of SAP

 Each student at Case Western Reserve University School of Medicine is required to successfully complete all the School of Medicine's required courses, clerkships, examinations, and scholarly projects in order to graduate with the degree from their designated program.
-Case Western Reserve University School of Medicine UP and CCLCM programs do not measure academic progress by means of a cumulative grade point average, but rather with grades Satisfactory or Unsatisfactory.
+Case Western Reserve University School of Medicine UP and CCLCM programs do not measure academic progress by means of a cumulative grade point average, but rather with grades Meets Expectations or Unsatisfactory.
 For all programs, coursework receiving a grade that is not remediable is counted as courses attempted but not earned and counted toward the maximum time frame.
 Transfer credit hours (accepted for the student's academic program or degree) are counted as credit hours attempted when measuring the maximum time frame to complete the degree.
 Any term in which a student has enrolled and earned zero credit hours will be included in the evaluation of hours attempted and hours earned for completion rate.
 All instances of repeated coursework will be factored into the calculation of the completion rate.
 Courses graded on a Pass/Fail basis will be included in the calculation of completion rate.
 Financial assistance is not offered for audited courses and those hours will be considered in the Satisfactory Academic Progress review.

 Maximum Time Frame